Ynchausti y Compañía: The 20th century: Growth and divestment

 Manuel de Ynchausti, born in 1900, was Joaquín José's only surviving son.
 As a result, he was the heir apparent of Ynchausti y Compañía.
 However, because of his youth (he was only twenty at the time of his father's death) managerial control was instead entrusted to members of the Elizalde family until he came of age.
 By 1927, Manuel felt it was time to become more active.
 He completed his law studies at the University of Madrid and married a young Basque woman from San Sebastián, Ana Belén Laurrari.
 They returned to Manila and settled in the family's ancestral home along Calle Real.
 But, by that time he found it difficult to become involved because of certain internal corporate issues.
 Spurred by those issues, as well as changing global economic conditions, Manuel made the difficult decision to divest Ynchausti y Compañía of certain partners and some of its industrial assets, among them Ynchausti Shipping, Tanduay, YCO Paints and Floor Wax, Rizal Cement, and their sugar interests.
 The Rizal Cement factory, located in Binangonan, Rizal, was established in 1924 and was the first cement factory in the Philippines.
 It was sold to Vicente Madrigal.
 The Elizalde family acquired Tanduay, YCO Paints and Floor Wax, and some of the sugar interests.
 Around this asset base they formed Elizalde & Company, Inc. in 1936.

 Ynchausti y Compañía continued under the leadership of Manuel M. de Ynchausti, albeit with a much lower profile than before.
 The proceeds from the divestment of Ynchausti y Compañía were distributed among the various Ynchausti family members, eventually funding their own business enterprises.
 On a personal level, Manuel became noted for his humanitarian efforts in the Philippines and in aid of Basque refugee women and children during the Spanish Civil War and World War II.
 Most notably for the Philippines, in the 1920s he turned over thousands of hectares of land in Negros to the farmers and tillers who worked the land and to the Roman Catholic Church (primarily the Capuchin Order).
 He was awarded the Knighthood of Saint Gregory by Pope Pious XI in 1927 in recognition of his social outreach efforts.

-In reviewing the importance of Ynchausti y Compañía and the Ynchausti family, Alejandro R. Roces, Philippine National Artist in Literature, wrote: "The economic impact of the Ynchausti family becomes readily apparent when studying the family tree and history.
+In reviewing the importance of Ynchausti y Compañía and the Ynchausti family, Alejandro R. Roces, Philippine National Artist for Literature, wrote: "The economic impact of the Ynchausti family becomes readily apparent when studying the family tree and history.
 They were an entrepreneurial clan that also balanced humanitarian considerations.
 Their humanitarian legacy, as much as the economic, is something well-worth remembering for this historic Filipino family."